 Ah … those exciting (yet loud!) first days of school.
+Are you ready for them?
 Kids hurry to school with a summer’s worth of topics to discuss, vacation details to share, camp memories, and more.
 Before the chatter gets out of control and you pull out your earplugs, try these tips from NEA Member Benefits and our helpful teacher audience.

 1. Establish ground rules.